Cost Efficient Fairness Audit Under Partial Feedback: Experiments Results

 \section{Experiments \& Results}

-In the interest of space, a more exhaustive set of experiments are presented in Appendix~\ref{appendix:experiments}.
-The code can be found at \href{https://github.com/nirjhar-das/fairness_audit_partial_feedback}{https://github.com/nirjhar-das/fairness\_audit\_partial\_feedback}.
-Here we only present some key results.
+In the interest of space, all details and an exhaustive set of experiments are presented in Appendix~\ref{appendix:experiments}, with some key results here.
+The code is provided in the supplementary.

-\textbf{Blackbox Model:} We compare the Baseline (Algorithm~\ref{algo:naive}) and \texttt{RS-Audit} algorithms on the Adult Income~\cite{adult_2} and Law School Admission~\cite{wightman1998lsac} datasets (details in Appendix~\ref{appendix:experiments}).
-For a particular dataset, we first train a classifier on a portion of the dataset.
+\textbf{Blackbox Model:} We compare the Baseline (Algorithm~\ref{algo:naive}) and \texttt{RS-Audit} on the Adult Income~\cite{adult_2} and Law School Admission~\cite{wightman1998lsac} datasets (details in Appendix~\ref{appendix:experiments}).
+For a given dataset, we first train a classifier on a subset.
 Thereafter, we run our algorithms with this classifier.
 We simulate past database using a portion of the dataset that is classified positively by the trained classifier, and online samples by drawing random data points from the dataset.
-We repeat the experiments over $5$ seeds and plot the average and the standard deviations.
-The details of the experimental set up are presented in Appendix~\ref{appendix:experiments}.
-In our experiments, we vary the stopping threshold $\tau$ over a range and study the behavior of the two algorithms.
-For every $\tau$, we obtain the mean number of samples, the mean predicted EOD and the mean cost.
-In Fig.~\ref{fig:main-paper-plots} (first and second plots from left), we show the results for a logistic regression classifier trained on all the features on the Adult Dataset.
-The first plot shows the predicted EOD vs average number of samples collected by the two algorithms.
-We observe that \texttt{RS-Audit} is able to estimate the true EOD (horizontal solid line) with much less samples than Baseline.
-The second plot shows that \texttt{RS-Audit}'s cost is significantly smaller than Baseline at various values of $\tau$.
+We repeat the experiments across $5$ seeds and plot the average and standard deviation.
+The details of the experimental setup are presented in Appendix~\ref{appendix:experiments}.
+In our experiments, we set $\gamma = 0$ and vary the stopping threshold $\tau$ over a range and study the behavior of the two algorithms.
+For every $\tau$, we obtain the mean number of samples, the mean predicted equalized odds difference (EOD), and the mean cost.
+In Fig.~\ref{fig:experiments-combined}, we show the results for a logistic regression classifier trained on all the features on the Adult Dataset.
+The first plot shows the predicted EOD vs the average number of samples collected by the two algorithms.
+We observe that \texttt{RS-Audit} (black line) is able to estimate the true EOD (horizontal solid line) with much fewer samples than Baseline (red line).
+The second plot shows that \texttt{RS-Audit}'s cost (black line) is significantly smaller than Baseline (red line) at various values of $\tau$.